-It’s highly controllable heat too.
-You can make each room a separate zone, varying heat output according to the time of day and location.
-You’ll enjoy uniform heat even in the largest rooms, with no cold spots and no draughts caused by air circulation.
-It’s even good for furniture, with its gentler, more even heat and smaller variations in humidity.
+It’s highly controllable too.
+Each room can be made into a separate zone, varying heat output according to the time of day and location.
+It provides uniform heat even in the largest rooms, with no cold spots and no draughts caused by air circulation.

 Underfloor heating is also extremely discrete.
-With nothing showing above floor level, it does not interfere with either your living space or your décor.
-This leaves you free to make the most of every square foot of your floor and wall space free to design as required.
+With nothing showing above floor level, it does not interfere with living space or room décor.
+This leaves floor and wall space free to design as required.

 Underfloor heating is even a practical option.
 It can be used with most types of floors and floor coverings.
 It is also suitable for use with all sorts of wet central heating systems.
-It is easy to install and gives you a number of usage options.
-It can be installed throughout your house, on one level only or in individual rooms.
-It can be used alone or combined with radiators or other heating systems elsewhere in your home.
+It is easy to install and gives a number of usage options.
+It can be installed throughout, on one level only or in individual rooms.
+It can be used alone or combined with radiators or other heating solutions.